 The Company enters into reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned transactions in order to, among other things, acquire securities to cover short positions, accommodate clients' needs, earn residual interest spreads and finance the Company's inventory positions.
 Under these transactions, the Company either receives or provides collateral, including securities.
-The Company receives collateral in connection with reverse repurchase agreements and securities borrowed transactions, and pledges collateral, including cash and securities, to collateralize repurchase agreements and enter into securities lending transactions.
+The Company receives collateral in connection with reverse repurchase agreements and securities borrowed transactions.
 Under many agreements, the Company is permitted to repledge securities held as collateral.
-As of June 30, 2023, the fair value of securities accepted as collateral was \$45,990 of which, \$0 was repledged to other counterparties.
+As of June 30, 2024, the fair value of securities accepted as collateral was \$116,966 of which, \$0 was repledged to other counterparties.
+The Company pledges collateral, including cash and securities, to collateralize repurchase agreements and enter into securities lending transactions.
+As of June 30, 2024 the fair value of securities pledged as collateral was \$684,376 on the Unaudited Consolidated Statement of Financial Condition, which exceeds the carrying value of the repurchase agreements.